What to do in Kyoto

 Kyoto Trail

-A monumental 80km-plus trail through mountains and valleys with rivers and waterfalls follows the northern and eastern ring of hills around Kyoto.
+This monumental 80km trail through mountains and valleys with rivers and waterfalls follows the northern and eastern ring of hills around Kyoto.

 The Kyoto Trail can be divided into many arbitrarily long sections.
 Parts of this trail can be used for just a short one-hour hike, or you can take a day trip.